 - 2 tablespoons flour

-- 2 cups chicken broth
+- 2 cups chicken stock or broth

 - ½ cup milk

-- salt and paper to taste
+- salt and pepper to taste

 Topping (simple biscuit topping)